 During this era of Coronavirus, the advice in the news is for seniors to isolate themselves in their home.
 Many nursing homes are actually making their residents stay in their rooms and not come out.
 That means no senior exercise programs!
+We believe there still needs to be activities for the elderly during Covid.
+And especially senior exercises during Covid.
+Otherwise we will see many detrimental health effects.

 Well, maybe in terms of physically keeping the virus away.